 Myth #8: Sunglasses are only needed on sunny days.

 While UV rays are less intense on cloudy days, they are by no means absent.
 For this reason, sunglasses are still needed on days when the sun isn’t out.
-Changing shade color, tint level, or lens type may be helpful, though, for good visibility on cloudy days.
+However, changing shade color, tint level, or lens type may be helpful for good visibility on cloudy days.
 After all, you probably can’t see well with dark lenses on a cloudy day.

 Myth #9: Sunglasses are only needed in the summer.

 Not only is this not true, but there are many great reasons to wear sunglasses in winter.
-When there’s snow on the ground, for example, eyes get a double hit of UV rays directly from the sun above and from its reflection off the snow below.
-Respecting the autumn sun is also important since the sun lies closer to the horizon this time of year and often shines directly into the eyes.
+For example, your eyes get a double hit of UV rays in snowy landscapes due to the reflection of the snow.
+In addition, respecting the autumn sun is also crucial since the sun lies closer to the horizon this time of year and often shines directly into the eyes.
 So, not only are sunglasses necessary in the summer, they should become a year-round accessory no matter where you live.

 Myth #10: Size does not matter.

-Larger lenses along with wraparound styles can actually provide better protection from UV rays than standard-sized lenses.
+Larger lenses and wraparound styles can provide better protection from UV rays than standard-sized lenses.
 This is because larger lenses block more rays, including those coming in from the top, bottom, and sides, than average-sized lenses.
 So, consider lenses with more surface area when you’re going to be outside for longer periods or in situations where glare, such as snow or water, is a factor.

 Myth #11: Scratches on lenses do not matter.